TechnoBureau/technobureau.github.io/_posts/2017-07-26-tcpdump-command-in-detailed-with-examples.md

 If we need to look for the traffic based on the IP address then mentioned below command used to filter the network packets based on the host.

+- To filter the send and receive packets from this host

 {% highlight bash %}

-// To filter the send and receive packets from this host
 # tcpdump host 192.168.1.1
 //or
 # tcpdump src 192.168.1.1 or dst 192.168.1.1
 {% endhighlight %}

+- To filter the packets which contain source host is 192.168.1.1
 {% highlight bash %}
-// To filter the packets which contain source host is 192.168.1.1
 # tcpdump src 192.168.1.1
 {% endhighlight %}

+- To filter the packets which contain destination host is 192.168.1.1
 {% highlight bash %}
-// To filter the packets which contain destination host is 192.168.1.1
 # tcpdump dst 192.168.1.1
 {% endhighlight %}